10 Thrilling Halloween STEM ActivitiesOct. 25, 2019

 Oozing Magnetic Black Slime

-Shop ahead to plan for this exciting Halloween STEM creation.
+Shop ahead to plan for this exciting Halloween creation.
 Look online at Amazon to find the supplies for this exciting activity.
 To get started, you’ll need: liquid starch, school glue, iron oxide powder, craft sticks, disposable plastic bowls, and a set of neodymium disc magnets.
 Make sure to protect surfaces like counter tops, and use parchment paper to prevent spills and stains.

 Follow these steps to make the slime: